mlcommons/inference/cloud/image_classification/README.md

 Expceted qps.

 ```--max-latency MAX_LATENCY```
-comma seperated list of Which latencies (in seconds) we try to reach in the 99 percentile.
+comma seperated list of which latencies (in seconds) we try to reach in the 99 percentile.
 The deault is 0.010,0.050,0.100,0.200,0.400.